Hugh Wheeler (East India Company officer): Siege of Cawnpore

 Wheeler's entrenchment contained two large barracks buildings (one used as a hospital) and various outlying buildings.
-A trench had hastily been dug and the earth from it formed a wall about four-foot high.
+A trench had hastily been dug, and the earth from it formed a wall about four feet high.
 Several batteries of guns were set up.
 In all there were about 1,000 people in the entrenchment, but only about 300 were soldiers, the rest being civilians and, mainly, women and children.
 The entrenchment was ill-equipped for a long siege.
 Food was not plentiful, water was a particular problem as the only well was in an exposed position, guns were in short supply, and the hospital building burned down when hit by a missile.
 Disease and heat, as well as enemy bombardment, took their toll.
-Amongst the soldiers killed was General Wheeler's son Godfrey.
+Amongst the soldiers killed was General Wheeler's son, Godfrey.
 Nevertheless, the entrenchment held out for three weeks and repelled several attempts to seize it.
 According to Mowbray Thomson, one of the very few British survivors of Cawnpore, the original plans for defending the entrenchment had been made by Wheeler and Captain John Moore, who was in command of the invalids depot of the 32nd Foot.
 As the siege progressed, it was Captain Moore who took the more active role in defence: "Sir Hugh Wheeler was invariably consulted, but the old General was quite incapacitated for the exposure and fatigue involved in the superintendence of all the posts of defence".

 Wheeler managed, via a messenger, to send a request for 200 reinforcements to Lucknow.
-"The whole Christian population", he wrote, "is with us in a temporary entrenchment and our defence has been noble and wonderful, our loss heavy and cruel.
+"The whole Christian population", he wrote, "is with us in a temporary entrenchment, and our defence has been noble and wonderful, our loss heavy and cruel.
 We want aid, aid, aid..."

 The reply came back from Sir Henry Lawrence that, since the rebels controlled the banks of the Ganges, any attempt to send reinforcements would be futile.